shrewdacumen/shortly-app-by-sungwook/README.md

   - Avoided the duplicates in the text field input:
     Entering the same `url-string` will be discarded, not being added as a row but showing its error message on the TextEdit Field again as the same way as others.

+  - Added 'Fetching Data (n tasks)' animation when there are n connections to the remote endpoint while waiting for getting the short code from SHRTCODE.
+      For example, you shall see 'Fetching Data (5 tasks)' task message animation when there are 5 connections to the SHRTCODE endpoint.

-  - Added 'Fetching Data' animation while waiting for getting the short code from SHRTCODE. it takes 18 seconds from S. Korea to SHRTCODE germany that I found from os logging performance testing. see the file `OS.log Test - URLSession 18 seconds.png` and `HTTP Traffic not enabled for iPhoneSE2.png` I could not test HTTP traffic through Instruments because my iOS devices are limited: iPhoneSE2, not iPhone12 or 11.
+    Because it takes 18 seconds from S. Korea to SHRTCODE germany that I found from os logging performance testing. see the file `OS.log Test - URLSession 18 seconds.png` and `HTTP Traffic not enabled for iPhoneSE2.png` However, I could not test HTTP traffic through Instruments because my iOS devices are limited: iPhoneSE2, not iPhone12 or 11.

     Initially, I had been mulling over if I make multiple URLSessions to speed up the connections to the SHRTCODE endpoint.
 (See the Further Improvements conceived below for more.)